 Lagrangian solver, mesh untangling and smoothing method, and a flux-based multi-material remapper.
-The Lagrangian step is repeated, until the mesh smoothing becomes necessary (for example, due to poor mesh quality, or a given number of hydro steps being completed).
+The Lagrangian step is repeated, until the mesh smoothing condition is fulfilled (for example, poor mesh quality, or rezoning counter reaches given number of hydro steps).
 When mesh smoothing is applied to improving the mesh quality it is followed by a remapping step conservatively interpolating all quantities on the new mesh.
 Then, a new Lagrangian cycle can begin.
 The entire code employs a staggered Mimetic Finite Difference discretization [22], where scalar fluid quantities (density, mass, pressure, internal energy) are located inside mesh cells, and vector quantities (positions, velocities) on mesh nodes.
 The multi-material ALE framework allows more than one material inside one computational cell, where the amount of each material is defined by its volume and mass fractions, and if we use MOF, the relative location of each material is defined by the material centroid.
 In each multi-material cell, scalar quantities are defined separately for every material, but the variables in the primary equations are the average cell quantities.
-Contrary to a single-material approach, our multi-material Lagrangian step and remapper must update not only all fluid quantities, but also material volume and mass fractions, and material centroids.
+Contrary to a single-material approach, our multi-material Lagrangian step and remapper must update not only all fluid quantities, but also material volume and mass fractions, but also material volume and mass fractions, but also material volume and mass fractions, and material centroids.

 The Lagrangian solver solves the following set of hydrodynamic equations representing conservation of mass, momenta in both directions, and total energy, completed by the ideal gas equation of state $p = (\gamma - 1) \rho \varepsilon$.
 Here, ρ is the fluid density, w is the vector of velocities, p is the fluid pressure, ε is the specific internal energy, and γ is the ratio of specific heats.
-The solver is based on evaluation of several types of forces affecting each mesh node [22] - zonal pressure force representing forces due to the pressure in all neighboring zones, artificial viscosity force (edge viscosity [23] is used in the examples), and anti-hourglass stabilization force introduced in [24], suppressing some unphysical modes in the mesh motion.
-The viscosity forces in the mixed cells are computed from the average fluid quantities, and the appropriate heating is redistributed among the particular materials according to their mass fractions.
-For volume fraction update and common pressure construction, a multi-material closure model is applied [25].
-In our numerical examples, the simplest model employing the constant volume fractions (equal strain model [1]), is used.
+The solver is based on evaluation of several types of forces affecting each mesh node [22] - zonal pressure force representing forces due to the pressure in all neighboring zones, artificial viscosity force (edge viscosity [23] is used in the examples), and antihourglass stabilization force introduced in [24], suppressing some unphysical modes in the mesh motion.
+For volume fraction update and common pressure construction, a multi-material closure model is applied [25], which adjusts the material volume fractions such that material pressures equilibrate to a common pressure value.
 The last part of the Lagrangian step is a method for updating the material centroids.
 In the first step, we advect them by keeping their parametric coordinates constant.
 Appendix A shows that this method reproduces the Lagrangian motion of the centroid for compressible flows with second-order accuracy.
 These centroids are then used (together with updated volume fractions) as reference centroids for the next material reconstruction step.
 The final material centroids are then set to the centroids of the reconstructed polygons.

-$$\frac{1}{\rho} \frac{d\rho}{dt} = -\nabla \cdot \mathbf{w} \,, \quad \rho \frac{d\mathbf{w}}{dt} = -\nabla \cdot p \,, \quad \rho \frac{d\varepsilon}{dt} = -p \,\nabla \cdot \mathbf{w} \tag{1}$$
+$$\frac{1}{\rho}\frac{d\rho}{dt} = -\nabla \cdot \mathbf{w}, \quad \rho \frac{d\mathbf{w}}{dt} = -\nabla \cdot p, \quad \rho \frac{d\varepsilon}{dt} = -p \,\nabla \cdot \mathbf{w} \tag{1}$$

 Our code incorporates several mesh-untangling and mesh-smoothing methods.
-All ALE examples in this paper use one iteration of the classical Winslow mesh smoothing algorithm [26] performed in a Jacobi manner to avoid breaking the problem symmetry.
+All ALE examples in this paper use classical Winslow mesh smoothing algorithm [26].